-- If the absence from class is due to a doctor or dentist appointment, the parent should notify the office or Division Head at least 24 hours prior to the appointment.
-Upon return, the student must present a note signed by the attending physician to their classroom teacher. - If the absence is due to a contagious condition or disease, including COVID-19, the student must provide a release note signed by the attending physician. - When a child is hospitalized, contact the Division Head so arrangements can be made for get-well messages and to discuss the student's academic needs, if appropriate.
+- If the absence from class is due to a doctor or dentist appointment, the parent should notify the office or teacher prior to the appointment.
+Upon return, the student must present a note signed by the attending physician to their classroom teacher. - If the absence is due to a contagious condition or disease the student must provide a release note signed by the attending physician. - When a child is hospitalized, contact the teacher and Division Head to discuss the student's academic needs, if appropriate.

-To pick up work for an ill child, contact the homeroom or advisory teacher who will send work digitally and/or will gather and deliver work to the front office by 3:30 p.m.
+To pick up work for an ill child, contact the teacher who will send work digitally and/or will gather and deliver work to the front office.

-2.9.3 Unexcused Absences
+2.7.3 Unexcused Absences

-An unexcused absence is any absence in which a parent does not notify the Front Office or Division Head, or for an absence of one week and a required doctor's note is not provided.
+An unexcused absence is any absence in which a parent does not notify the School, or for an absence of one week or more when a required doctor's note is not provided.
 Unexcused absences also apply when leaving campus without permission.
-Failure to notify the Front Office or Division Head of an absence may result in the classification of "Unexcused."